abiel-lozano/Study-Bot/Documentation/studyBot.md

 This function records audio until the user stops it and creates a file named `question.wav` and sends it through the OpenAI API to create a transcription of the audio.
 The recording is stopped by user input.

-While you could select the language Whisper should listen for as a parameter for the `openAIClient.audio.transcriptions.create()` function, ignoring this parameter will cause Whisper to try and detect the language automatically, which is useful to avoid having to select the language every time the bot is used.
+You could select the language Whisper should expect from the input audio as a parameter for the `openAIClient.audio.transcriptions.create()` function; ignoring this parameter will make Whisper try to detect the language automatically, which is useful to avoid having to select the language every time the bot is used.
 Note that this feature can lead to language misidentification in noisy environments and/or when using a low-quality microphone.

 ```python
 # Recorder configuration